gstanden/orabuntu-lxc/README.md

 That's it basically.
 All of the GRE tunnel setup is handled by the scripts, and the install is kicked off as usual by running "./anylinux-services.sh".
 This feature isn't available for Ubuntu VM's yet, but it is available for both Ubuntu and Oracle Linux physical hosts, as long as your VM's are Oracle Linux 7.

+I know that a MUCH better documentation set is now needed for Orabuntu-LXC (wiki needed).
 Better documentation and a comprehensive wiki is coming, I promise, barring some unfortunate event like my death or incapacitation from coding exhaustion!

 End Update:  December 2, 2017